weDevsOfficial/wp-user-frontend/readme.txt

 <strong>Submit and update anything from Frontend</strong>

-Users can upload files, fill out forms, even entry data with multiple choice menus.
+Users can upload images, fill out forms, even entry data with multiple choice menus.
 Allow users to update their posts from the frontend.

 <strong>Build customized forms with custom post types</strong>